ibiixie/blctl/README.md

 ### Backlight keys

-If you want to setup Blctl to be connected to the backlight keys on your keyboard, you can do so by configuring your desktop environment or window manager to call Blctl via its system-wide message bus.
+If you want to setup blctl to be connected to the backlight keys on your keyboard, you can do so by configuring your desktop environment or window manager to call blctl via its system-wide message bus.

 Here is an example of how I accomplish this using Sway: